Marcos-A/esfera-acta-extractor/README.en.md

 # Esfer@ Acta Extractor

 A Python tool to extract and process grade records from Esfer@'s PDF grade reports.
-The tool parses PDF tables, processes student grades, and generates an Excel file with a structured view of RA (Learning Achievement) grades and MP (Professional Module) qualifications.
+The tool parses PDF tables, processes student grades, and generates two types of Excel files:
+1. A detailed file with all RA (Learning Achievement) and MP (Professional Module) grades.
+2. A summary report for each MP with student grades and a clear results overview.

 ## Features

+### PDF Processing
-- Extracts tables from PDF grade reports
+- Automatic extraction of grade reports from PDF files
-- Processes student names and grades
+- Intelligent processing of student names and grades
-- Identifies MPs with EM (Workplace Training) entries
+- Automatic identification of MPs with Workplace Training (EM) hours

-- Generates Excel files with:
-  - Student grades for each RA
+### Detailed Excel File
+- Comprehensive view of all RA and MP grades
+- Clear organization by student and MP
-  - Properly spaced columns for MP qualifications
+- Conditional formatting for better visualization
-  - Special column layout for MPs with EM entries
-  - Cell protection: All cells are locked except RA percentage cells in the last row.
-Use password "edita'm" to unlock.
+- Cell protection with password "edita'm"
+- Built-in formulas for automatic calculations

+### Grade Summary
+- Consolidated view of grades for each MP
+- Different number formats for Type A (2 decimals) and Type B (integer) MPs
+- Built-in legend explaining MP types
+- Alternating row colors for better readability
+- Data validation to ensure correct values
+- Professional formatting ready for printing

 ## Requirements